Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 Massage Hair and Scalp

 Hair oiling is an art form, a worthwhile skill to learn and master.
-One part is knowing what an oil is capable of in terms of
+One part is knowing what an oil is capable of.
+Treatment

 The other part is the blending.
 The choice you hope works best for your hair and scalp expecting exact results.

-Almost all cold-pressed carrier oils are beneficial for the care of skin but fewer still are really worth their weight in
+Almost all cold-pressed carrier oils are beneficial for the care of skin.
+Fewer still are worth their weight in gold

 Over the years I have found myself relying on the following oils.
 Rather limited you may think but they're the best in my